The Shroud of Turin

 Some investigators have suggested that the image on the shroud was caused by some form of radiation emanating from the body, perhaps at about the time of death.
 This leads immediately to what might be called the "top of the head" problem.

-If radiation from the head created the two two images on the shroud, then there are only two possibilities:
+If radiation from the head created the two two images on the shroud, then there seem to be only two possibilities:

 2) There was no radiation from the top of the head.
 This would result in a dark gap of perhaps 12 cm (almost 5 inches) between the top of the front of the head and the top of the back of the head.
 No such gap is visible.